-In September 2022, the Company registered name change to RecycLiCo Battery Materials Inc.
+In September 2022, the Company registered its change of name to RecycLiCo Battery Materials Inc.

-In September 2022, the Company announced that the Demonstration Plant achieved over 99% extraction of lithium, nickel, cobalt, and manganese from Lithium-ion battery production scrap.
+In September 2022, the Company announced that the Demonstration Plant achieved over 99% extraction of lithium, nickel, cobalt, and manganese from lithium-ion battery production scrap.